tajo/ladle/e2e/playwright/README.md

 This package demonstrates how you can quickly automate visual snapshots with Ladle and Playwright to cover all your stories.

 Read the [post](https://ladle.dev/blog/visual-snapshots) for more information.
+(The actual source code here a slightly different since it has a double purpose as an e2e test.)

 ## Run it